PhungXuanAnh/tech-note/programming/shell-scripts/shell-script-other-commands.md

 #!/usr/bin/env expect
 #!/usr/bin/expect
 spawn -noecho /tmp/foo.sh
-expect "Hello, what is your name ?" { send -- "xuananh\r" }
+expect "Hello, what is your name ?" { send -- "Xuan Anh\r" }
 expect "how old are you ?" { send -- "11\r" }
 interact
 ```